Our People

 Nicholas Coronel

-Nicholas Coronel is a Staff Attorney on Safe Passage Project’s Long Island team.
+Nicholas Coronel is a Senior Staff Attorney on Safe Passage Project’s Long Island team.
 Prior to joining Safe Passage, Nicholas spent his entire career assisting families within the New York State Court System.
 As an attorney with the Legal Aid Society of Suffolk County, Nicholas represented both Spanish and English-speaking parents and children in all aspects of Family Court litigation, including custody disputes, child neglect and abuse trials, and successful appeals.
 When working as an attorney for children, Nicholas diligently and compassionately represented his clients, advocating for their individualized needs.
 As an attorney with the NYC Administration for Children’s Services, Nicholas vigorously prosecuted child abuse and neglect cases, from intake to trial within the Kings County Family Court.
 Nicholas further honed his legal skills in private practice, representing clients in highly contentious matrimonial litigation.

 Nicholas received his J.D. from the Maurice A. Deane School of Law at Hofstra University in 2011 and his B.A. in Political Science from Stony Brook University in 2007.
 During law school, he was a Spanish translator for multiple law clinics, translating for both adults and children for fellow colleagues and professors.
 In 2011, Nicholas was the recipient of the Pro Bono Program Certificate, Gold Level for devotion of considerable time to public service as a student.